Experts in the diagnosis and treatment of skull deformities with DOC Band® method

 The main advantages of treating plagiocephaly and other cranial deformities in babies with DOC Band® compared to passive bands are:

-The DOC Band® orthopedic band is made of a plastic material, is light, does not cause allergies and is very well tolerated by pediatric patients.
+The DOC Band® orthopedic helmet treatment is made of a plastic material, is lightweight, non-allergenic and very well tolerated by pediatric patients.

 From 6 months of age, if the deformity has not been corrected with postural treatments, the only solution may be the cranial orthopedic band , orthopedic helmet or cranial orthosis.

-Before 12 months is when the best results are obtained with the use of the DOC BAND corrective helmet.
+Before the age of 12 months is when the best results are obtained with the use of the DOC BAND corrective helmet.